carbon-language/carbon-lang/llvm/lib/Target/ARM/README.txt

 this in a target-independent way: we should probably fold that (when using "undefined at zero" semantics) to set the "defined at zero" bit and have the code generator expand out the right code.

+//===---------------------------------------------------------------------===//

+Clean up the test/MC/ARM files to have more robust register choices.

+R0 should not be used as a register operand in the assembler tests as it's then not possible to distinguish between a correct encoding and a missing operand encoding, as zero is the default value for the binary encoder. e.g.,
+    add r0, r0  // bad
+    add r3, r5  // good

+Register operands should be distinct.
+That is, when the encoding does not require two syntactical operands to refer to the same register, two different registers should be used in the test so as to catch errors where the operands are swapped in the encoding. e.g.,
+    subs.w r1, r1, r1 // bad
+    subs.w r1, r2, r3 // good